ksu-cs-textbooks/cis308/content/3-chapter/3_2-pointersVSarrays.md

-a = xp; 		//NO – The address of an array can’t change int b[5]; 		//OK – b points to a block of 5 ints in memory int *bp = b;	//OK – Now b also points to the beginning of the array xp++; 			//OK – Now b points to the second element in the array *xp = 14; 		//OK – The second element in the array is set to 14 (b[1] = 14)
+a = xp; 		//NO – The address of an array can’t change int b[5]; 		//OK – b points to a block of 5 ints in memory int *bp = b;	//OK – Now b also points to the beginning of the array xp++; 			//OK – Now xp points to the second element in the array *xp = 14; 		//OK – The second element in the array is set to 14 (b[1] = 14)
 ```